lunovanas/english-for-designers/03-content-first/index.md

 ![Photo of me with headphones at work.](images/photo1.jpg)

-[__work:__] In my work I like to combine design, marketing, psychology, and neuroscience.
+[__work:__] In my work I like to combine design, marketing, and psychology.
 Each brand is a living entity for me, with its own character, features, voice, and behavior.

  [__experience:__] Human-Computer Interaction course, 4 years in marketing, Graphic Design student.